piiano/flows/cli/README.md

 ### Optional environment variables:

 1. PIIANO_CS_JAVA_VERSION - specifies the Java version used for building the repository.
 When not provided the Piiano Flows container will attempt to automatically detect the right version.
 2. PIIANO_CS_M2_FOLDER - specifies the Maven `m2` cache folder to be used during the scan.
-When not provided the script will use the default `m2` folder under the user's home directory (creating that folder if it doesn't exist).
+When not provided the script will first attempt to use the default `.m2` folder under the user's home directory and verify that it has a `repository` sub folder.
+If that doesn't exist, the script will fallback to use the current working directory instead.